Sinova/Bite.js/README.md

 ### Overview

 Bite.js is an ultra light-weight, full-featured templating engine designed for size and performance.
-It produces standalone functions in vanilla JavaScript that can be used to render a template with a given set of data.
+It compiles templates into standalone functions in vanilla JavaScript that can be used to render the template with a given set of data.

 ### Features